top of page

 固浸レンズの原理_013.png

-From ⑧a, it can be seen that since d is a constant independent of φ, the image formed at point P is aberration-free.
+From ⑧a, since d is a constant independent of φ, it has been shown that the image formed on point P is aberration-free.

 Furthermore, if we rewrite ⑥⑦a,